-Orchestra I - Levels 2-3 Grades 9-12

-Prerequisite(s): 2 years of Strings and instructor permission
+Orchestra I - Levels 2-3 Grades 9-12 One credit/One year Prerequisite(s): 2 years of Strings and instructor permission

 Orchestra I will provide instruction in creating, performing, listening to, and analyzing music in addition to focusing on string ensemble and solo performance skills.
 Public performances and participation in local festival activities with a level of difficulty of 2 to 3, on a scale of 1 to 6, will be used as part of assessment.